National Railway Museum, Port Adelaide: Collection

+A 616-page PDF digital publication providing comprehensive details of all National Railway Museum exhibits as of 2026 is under the heading Further reading.

 The South Australian Railways owned 129 diminutive Y and Yx class locomotives on its narrow-gauge system from 1885.
 Beyond Y97 is the broad-gauge 500 ("Mountain") class locomotive number 504, one of 10 introduced in 1926 to haul trains unaided over the Mount Lofty Range.
 The 500 class was almost 3 times as powerful than the Rx class that it displaced, and 41/2 times more powerful than its museum neighbour.